hkotek/hkotek.com/research.md

 A project studying the automaticity of speech perception in second language acquisition of Japanese by native speakers of English, using ERPs and MEG.
 We show that as little as one semester of classroom experience with Japanese enhances discrimination of a phonemic contrast not found in English, but that L2 speech processing is still less automatic than for L1 listeners.
 The project furthermore examines whether changes in performance are more strongly related to the number of contact classroom hours, or the intensity of hours, and shows that duration of study plays an important role.
 (Lead investigator: [Miwako Hisagi](http://www.linguistics.uconn.edu/profile/hisagi.html).)

 2014
-: Hisagi, Miwako, Valerie L. Shafer, Shigeru Miyagawa, Hadas Kotek, Ayaka Sugawara, and Dimitrios Pantazis.
-[Perception of Japanese vowel contrasts by L1 and L2 learners of Japanese: An EEG study](Kotek-FAJL-procedings.pdf). *MIT Working Papers in Linguistics #73: Proceedings of FAJL 7 (Formal Approaches to Japanese Linguistics)*, pp. 45-55.
+: Hisagi, Miwako, Valerie L. Shafer, Shigeru Miyagawa, Hadas Kotek, Ayaka Sugawara, and Dimitrios Pantazis. [**Perception of Japanese vowel contrasts by L1 and L2 learners of Japanese: An EEG study**](Kotek-FAJL-procedings.pdf). *MIT Working Papers in Linguistics #73: Proceedings of FAJL 7 (Formal Approaches to Japanese Linguistics)*, pp. 45-55.

 2014
-: Hisagi, Miwako, Valerie L. Shafer, Shigeru Miyagawa, Hadas Kotek, Ayaka Sugawara, and Dimitrios Pantazis.
-[Changes in Automaticity of Speech Processing of Japanese Phonetic Contrasts in Second-Language Learning: An MEG study](Kotek-JSLS-proceedings.pdf). *Proceedings of the  Japanese Society for Language Sciences 2014*.
+: Hisagi, Miwako, Valerie L. Shafer, Shigeru Miyagawa, Hadas Kotek, Ayaka Sugawara, and Dimitrios Pantazis. [**Changes in Automaticity of Speech Processing of Japanese Phonetic Contrasts in Second-Language Learning: An MEG study**](Kotek-JSLS-proceedings.pdf). *Proceedings of the  Japanese Society for Language Sciences 2014*.

 Other ongoing projects